From Daylight to Dark by Author Valerie D. Maidment

 ♬ Interview with Valerie D. Maidment

-Valerie D. Maidment is an advocate for the blind/visually impaired.
-After losing her vision in 2008, she was determined to continue to work actively in her community.
+Valerie D. Maidment is an advocate for the blind and visually impaired.
+After losing her vision in 2008, she was determined not to step back but to keep moving forward.
+She chose to continue working actively in her community, using her experiences to help others.

-A member of the Canadian National Institute for the Blind, Valerie aims to educate the public about the barriers faced by people with vision loss.
+As a member of the Canadian National Institute for the Blind (CNIB), Valerie works to educate the public about the barriers faced by people with vision loss and to raise awareness about accessibility in everyday life.

 Bookstore